backstage/backstage/.changeset/young-pigs-beg.md

 '@backstage/core-components': patch
 ---

-Add custom styles for scrollbar of sidebar items wrapper to fix flaky behavior
+Add custom styles to Scrollbar of the Sidebar Wrapper to fix flaky behaviour